sshark/thrillingbytes/Why Does A Function Is Parameterized As Function[-T, +R].md

-A two-parameter Scala function is defined with contravariant parameter type and covariant return type,
+A Scala function is defined with contravariant parameter type and covariant return type,

    	Function[-T, +R](t: T) : R